A New Historical Model

 Historical Interactions

-NanoHistory models historical interactions, or events, as a relationship between an agent and an object, as described by a verb.
+Nanohistory models historical interactions, or events, as a relationship between an agent and an object, as described by a verb.
 It is syntactical, and mirrors natural human language, but is based on the principles of the Research Description Framework 'Triple'.
 In our case, we're using named directed graphs to document who does what, where, and when.
 We assign each interaction a unique identifier, allowing them to be referenced in subsequent events and by a multiplicity of users.

 Read More...